naviqore/documentation/Writerside/topics/benchmarking.md

 ### Cache Locality

-When iterating over the stop times in the route scanner of the Raptor algorithm, the router needs to access a large number of integer values sequentially to determine whether a transfer to another trip from the currently active trip is possible.
+When iterating over the stop times in the route scanner of the RAPTOR algorithm, the router needs to access a large number of integer values sequentially to determine whether a transfer to another trip from the currently active trip is possible.
 Initially, we followed the structure described in the original paper and created an array of `StopTime` objects, where each stop time consisted of both an arrival and departure time encapsulated in a record class.